braboj/tutorial-python/tut_ssl/turotial.md

-## II.
-Public Key Infrastructure
+## Public Key Infrastructure

-The PKI is the combination of encryption, authentication and data security into a process of requesting, issuing and verification of digital certificates.
+The PKI is the combination of encryption, authentication, and data security into a process of requesting, issuing, and verification of digital certificates.

-## III.
-References
+## References

     https://realpython.com/python-https/
     https://www.youtube.com/watch?v=heacxYUnFHA